danc256/retropc-cracks/tsr/README.md

 ### Lemmings II: Oh No!
 More Lemmings...

 Two patches for two binaries.
 Nice copypasta in TGALEMMI (comments reference The Immortal).
 Despite having a directory of 'clean' base shells I often just copied some other patch, manually scooped out the guts and started implementing the next one.
 While I did make some use of macros, the better way to structure this would have been to use two files to separate the base functionality from the program-specific functionality.
 Did not occur to me at the time.

+## ULTIMA.ASM

+### Ultima I and II

+Originally this patch was for Utima II but I found out it worked unmodified on Ultima I as well.
+This is one of the first patches I ever wrote.
+Spartan, stays in memory after execution, but it worked so good enough to start.